|

 The technique enables deposition at lower pressures and the minimal incorporation of impurities.
 The deposition rate generally is low, so that deposition is often done at higher pressures.
 Also more complicated reactor configurations are used with magnetron sputtering.
 A good example is a reactor with 4 magnetron systems.

-Schematics of the sputtering technique, where it is shown that material is transported from the target to the glass substrate.
-Schematics of magnetron sputtering
+Schematics of the sputtering technique, where it is shown that material is transported from the target to the glass substrate. |

-A quadruple magnetron installation Schematics of the top and side view of a quadruple magnetron installation
+Schematics of the top and side view of a quadruple magnetron installation |

-A clustered reactor where magnetron sputtering is used for the production of rewritable CDs and DVDs.
-Here on a carrier material 4 consecutive layers are deposited: a Zn S-Si O2 mixture as anti-reflection layer, a In Sb Ag Te alloy as active layer (upon activation this layer changes from crystalline to amorphous), then another ZnS-SiO2 layer, and finally an aluminium layer as reflecting layer.
+Here on a carrier material 4 consecutive layers are deposited: a Zn S-Si O2 mixture as anti-reflection layer, a In Sb Ag Te alloy as active layer (upon activation this layer changes from crystalline to amorphous), then another ZnS-SiO2 layer, and finally an aluminium layer as reflecting layer. |

 Application

-PVD layers are being used in a broad area of applications e.g. In micro-electronics metals, aluminium is deposited to form electrically conductive layers, and the same metal (– as also copper –) is being used as reflection material on plastic information carriers, such as CD-ROMs.
+In micro-electronics metals, aluminium is deposited to form electrically conductive layers, and the same metal (– as also copper –) is being used as reflection material on plastic information carriers, such as CD-ROMs.

-in the form of patterns can be seen.
+Silicon discs on which electrical contacts in the form of patterns can be seen. |

-CD-RW disc (RW=rewritable)
+CD-RW disc (RW=rewritable) |

 A multilayer system on a CD-RW disc